UWPCE-PythonCert/Py300/source/packaging.rst

 Running tests
 -------------

-It can be a good idea to set up yoru tests to be run from ``setup.py``
+It can be a good idea to set up your tests to be run from ``setup.py``

 So that you (or your users) can: